MattOpen/RSEHtmlModule/README.md

 ##Roadmap
-* make it an installable package
+* make it an installable package - done

 ##Example websites, build with
 * http://www.duritcast.de